Different Drum: The Stone Poneys version

-Ronstadt's version flips the gender references in Nesmith's original lyrics, replacing "girl" with "boy" when describing her lover, but still referring to him being "pretty".
-The Stone Poneys had intended to record an "acoustic ballad version" of the song, but producer Nick Venet opted for a more complex instrumental approach, using an arrangement by Jimmy Bond (who also played bass), guitarists Al Viola and future Eagles co-founder Bernie Leadon drummer Jim Gordon, strings led by Sid Sharp, and harpsichord played in baroque style (and largely improvised during the recording) by Don Randi.
+Ronstadt's version makes slight changes to the lyrics which were originally written from a male perspective to a female lover, replacing "girl" with "boy".
+The Stone Poneys had intended to record an "acoustic ballad version" of the song, but producer Nick Venet opted for a more complex instrumental approach for the recording session.
+This new orchestration used an arrangement by Jimmy Bond (who also played upright bass); a string section led by Sid Sharp; guitarists Al Viola and Bernie Leadon; drummer Jim Gordon; and harpsichord by Don Randi played in a mostly improvised quasi-baroque style.
 As a result, Ronstadt was the only member of the Stone Poneys who performed on the record.
-The version that was released was the second take, with no overdubbing.
+The released version was the second take, recorded live-in-the-studio with no overdubbing.
 The album rendition offers a different stereo mix from the hit single, including a longer harpsichord bridge.

-Ronstadt later commented that she had been surprised and "completely confused" by the changed approach to the song, and that even years later she perceived "fear and a lack of confidence" in her performance.
+Ronstadt later commented that she had been expecting to record the song as arranged by the Stone Poneys, and felt "completely confused" by the changed approach to the song due to the tight schedule which didn't allow her to rehearse with the new musicians.
+Even years later she perceived "fear and a lack of confidence" in her performance.
 Nesmith, on the other hand, said that Ronstadt's performance "infused it with a new level of passion and sensuality".
+Her bandmates in Stone Poneys recalled feeling no animosity when they were excluded from the recording sessions, agreeing the song should be a showcase for Rondstadt's vocal.
 In later live performances of the song, Nesmith would often sing the closing verse in the same singing style as the Ronstadt version.